Easily integrate Google Address to enable Google Maps Autocomplete on your checkouts. Google Maps gives you $200 of usage every month for no charge.

 By default, all Spiffy accounts have this functionality automatically integrated up to a certain number of orders per month.

-Spiffy Pro accounts have this integration automatically activated for the first 250 orders per month.
+- Spiffy Pro accounts are automatically supported for the first 250 orders per month.

 You only need to use this integration if you: